 Assume that inflation is an annual 3% and capital gains are 15%.
 If your target is a 15% return before inflation and taxes, you'll end up with 12.4% return.
 (If you pay 20% in capital gains taxes, you'll end up with 11.6% return.)

 A really good return on investment for an active investor is 15% annually.
 It's aggressive, but it's achievable if you put in time to look for bargains.
 You can double your buying power every six years if you make an average return on investment of 12% after taxes and inflation every year.

-More importantly, you can beat the market at that rate, and that's the goal.
+More importantly, you can beat the market at that rate.
+That's your goal.
 Anyone promising a reliable and higher investment return is taking big risks.
 The best investment returns do take on risk, but repeatability is more important over the long term than one huge winning streak followed by mediocre or terrible performance.

-The average return on investment for most investors may be, sadly, much lower.
+The average return on investment for most investors may be, sadly, much lower, even 2-3%.
 Putting your money in a bank account will give you a negative return, after taxes and inflation.
 So will a CD or a money market account.
-Investing in Treasury Bills may let you avoid taxes, but in the past few years has underperformed inflation.
+Investing in Treasury Bills may let you avoid taxes, but in the past few years they've underperformed inflation.

-8% is a good ROI benchmark.
-Putting your money in a simple index fund and letting it grow will get you a pretty consistent 8-10% return over the long term, if the market continues to behave as it has for the past several decades.
-If you're going through the work of choosing your own investments, you deserve to make more than that, and you can.
-Good investments are available.
+For a good stock ROI, use a benchmark of 8%.
+Putting your money in a simple index fund and letting it grow can get you a pretty consistent 8-10% yearly market returns over the long term, if the market continues to behave as it has for the past several decades.
+If you're going through the work of choosing your own investments, you deserve to make at least that.
+Settle for nothing less.